sonishsivarajkumar/PyCTAKES/docs/installation.md

 pip install pyctakes
 ```

-This installs PyCTAKES with basic dependencies for rule-based processing.
+This installs pyCTAKES with basic dependencies for rule-based processing.

 ### Development Installation